oniani/blogplate/README.md

 # Futuristic Journal
-//This is the template for my blog.
+This is the template for my blog.